dvoytik/hi-my-words.nvim/README.md

 ## ⚙️ Functionality
 The plugin automatically installs the following commands:
- * `HiMyWordsToggle` - this command finds the word under cursor and highlights all its instances.
-                       The search register will be updated, so `n` and `N` search commands will work as expected.
-To remove the highlight under the cursor, execute this command again.
-You can cycle throguh available highlight colors by repeating this command (execute twice for pick next color).
+ * `HiMyWordsToggle` - this command detects a word under cursor and highlights all its instances in all windows.
+The search register is updated, so `n` and `N` search commands work as expected.
+To remove the highlight under the cursor, execute `HiMyWordsToggle` command again.
+By repeating the command twice it is possible to cycles throguh available highlight colors.
  * `HiMyWordsClear` - clear all highlights.

 ## 📦 Installation